sertxudeveloper/.github/profile/README.md

 ### Our commercial products

-We have some commercial products that help us keep maintaining our open-source packages:
+We have some commercial products that help us continue to maintain our open-source packages:

 - [Cuelist](https://cuelist.app): Helps you coordinate your team in a live show.